meltwater/mlabs-graphql/docs/README.md

 Alternatively, if a single argument is provided as an object, it is passed directly to the [Apollo Client] query method.

+- Failing requests will be retried on certain errors.
 - If the query is given an [operation name] or `name` is given as an option (in either case above), log messages will include the name